goodgoodwish/csv/README.md

 In real world, it may use database row level lock to protect concurrent update.

 # Test
+only did 2 unit tests and 3 integration tests for demo, by limited time. we can easily extend unit tests to cover all the functions, and more integration tests to cover more use cases.

 ## Unit test
-only did 2 unit tests for demo by limited time. we can easily extend unit tests to cover all the functions.

 ### tx_from_line()
 ### withdraw()

 ## Integration test
-deposite
+todo: deposite

-withdraw
+todo: withdraw

 dispute